zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 IP address across sessions.

 In fact, only individual announcements are required for core functionality.
-The purpose of shared announcements is to keep network traffic requirements under control.
-The purpose of invite announcements is to allow "promiscuity", which is required for public bots and can simplify the process of adding friends.
+The purpose of invite announcements is to keep network traffic requirements under control, and to allow certain peers to send us friend requests, which is required for public bots and can simplify the process of adding friends.

 ## Timed hashes
 Fix constants $M < P$ ("margin", and "period"), measured in seconds.